alephium/www/src/content/news/The-Alephium-Bridge-is-live-on-Testnet-e13454677fb8/index.md

 ![](image_2d2e9c8e57.png)

-You can use the <a href="https://medium.com/@alephium/alephium-launches-browser-extension-wallet-706dfeda98f5" class="markup--anchor markup--p-anchor" data-href="https://medium.com/@alephium/alephium-launches-browser-extension-wallet-706dfeda98f5" target="_blank">Extension Wallet</a> or the <a href="https://medium.com/@alephium/the-desktop-wallet-2-0-d818bc1c722b" class="markup--anchor markup--p-anchor" data-href="https://medium.com/@alephium/the-desktop-wallet-2-0-d818bc1c722b" target="_blank">Desktop Wallet</a>. (the WalletConnect option is currently not supported).
+You can use the <a href="https://medium.com/@alephium/alephium-launches-browser-extension-wallet-706dfeda98f5" data-href="https://medium.com/@alephium/alephium-launches-browser-extension-wallet-706dfeda98f5">Extension Wallet</a> or the <a href="https://medium.com/@alephium/the-desktop-wallet-2-0-d818bc1c722b" data-href="https://medium.com/@alephium/the-desktop-wallet-2-0-d818bc1c722b">Desktop Wallet</a>. (the WalletConnect option is currently not supported).

 After choosing your connection method, you can see your address below the two chains form.